asciidude/Protem/README.md

 ## :cd: Projects

-`hello-world` The default hello world project\
+* `hello-world` The default hello world project
-`express-https` An Express app that uses Handlebars and creates an HTTPS server\
+* `express-https` An Express app that uses Handlebars and creates an HTTPS server
-`web-scraper` A simple web-scraper using Puppeteer\
+* `web-scraper` A simple web-scraper using Puppeteer
-`discord-bot` A bot with a command handler made in Discord.js v12, with a help and ping command
+* `discord-bot` A bot with a command handler made in Discord.js v12, with a help and ping command

-:lightbulb: <i>Protem stands for Project Templates</i>
+-> <i>Protem stands for Project Templates</i>